 DiversifyFund was founded in 2015 and is unique because it’s a no-fee platform that’s open to real estate crowdfunding investors for as little as $500.
 You also don’t need to be an accredited investor to get started.

 DiversifyFund’s investment terms are approximately five years, and they don’t offer options for early withdrawal.
-It’s a solid budget option for crowdsourced real estate, but a highly illiquid investment overall.
+That’s because they don’t pay out until a property sells.

 Launched in 2017, Streitwise is not technically crowdsourced real estate, instead, it’s a real estate investment trust (REIT) that is accessible to newbie investors.
 Investors don't need to be accredited, and you can start investing with as little as $1,000.